-To diagnose ASD, information is gathered from different sources, including parents, direct observation of the child, application of standardized, normed instruments, and input from different professionals relevant to the developmental domains implicated in ASD symptoms (e.g. speech pathology, occupational and physical therapy, psychology).
+A primary consideration for the appropriateness and accuracy of diagnosis through assessment and evaluation is the experience and credentials of the professional(s) conducting the evaluation.
+Professionals conducting the diagnostic examination must be qualified to diagnose ASD in accordance with the practice acts of New York State.
+The next consideration is the extent of the information gathering from different sources including parents, direct observation of the child, application of standardized, normed instruments, and input from different professionals relevant to the developmental domains implicated in ASD symptoms (e.g., speech pathology, occupational and physical therapy, psychology).